Motilal Vora: Early life

-Vora was born on 20 December 1928 at Nimbi Jodha in Jodhpur State of British India's Rajputana Agency (present-day Nagour district, Rajasthan) to a Pushkarna Brahmin family.
+Vora was born on 20 December 1928 in Nimbi Jodha in the Jodhpur State, within the Rajputana Agency of British India (now in the Nagour district of Rajasthan, India) into a Pushkarna Brahmin family.
 His parents were Mohanlal Vora and Amba Bai.
-His forefathers came from Nimbi Jodha, and prior to that from Phalodi.
+His forefathers came to Nimbi Jodha from Phalodi.
 He received his education at Raipur and Kolkata.
 He had also worked with several newspapers for many years.
 He married Shanti Devi Vora.
 The couple have four daughters and two sons.
 His son Arun Vora is an MLA from Durg (CG), having won three elections as MLA.
 His brother Govindlal Vora was veteran journalist and Chief Editor of Amrit Sandesh.
 His nephew Rajeev Vora is Secretary of Pragati College of Engineering and Management, Raipur.

 State politics

 In 1968, Vora, then, a member of Samajwadi party, became a member of the Municipal Committee of Durg (then part of Madhya Pradesh).
 Around 1970, he, with the help of Prabhat Tiwari, was introduced to Pt.
-Kishorilal Shukla of INC and joined INC. He was elected to the Legislative Assembly (Vidhan Sabha) of Madhya Pradesh in 1972 on an INC ticket.
-He was elected to Vidhan Sabha again in 1977 and 1980.
+Kishorilal Shukla of INC and joined INC. He was elected to the Legislative Assembly of Madhya Pradesh in 1972 on an INC ticket.
+He was elected to Legislative Assembly again in 1977 and 1980.
 He was appointed a minister of State in Arjun Singh's Cabinet, and was in-charge of the Higher Education Department.
 He was elevated to the Cabinet Minister in 1983.
 He also served as the Deputy Chairman of Madhya Pradesh State Road Transport Corporation during 1981–84.

 On 13 March 1985, Vora was appointed Chief Minister of Madhya Pradesh.
 He resigned from the post of Chief Minister on 13 February 1988, to join the Union Government.